-It’s Time to Get Ready for a Fresh Page, a Blank Slate, and a New Year!
+It’s Time to Get Ready for a Fresh Page, a Blank Slate, and a Sparkly New Creative Year!

 Both year-end reflection and new-year planning are important, and I really believe there is tremendous value in doing these things with a creative lens, focusing on our creative successes, challenges, pivots, evolutions, areas of focus, discoveries, projects completed, wishes, interests, potential (and followed) rabbit holes, and creative goals for the new year.
-This focus makes our creative lives more tangible, more real, and more important in the mix of our day to day.
-When we give time and conviction to the importance of our creative selves, we validate them in ways that I think are invaluable, necessary, and so very important.
+This deliberate and intentional focus makes our creative lives more tangible, more real, and more important in the mix of our day to day.
+When we give time and conviction to the importance of our creative selves, we validate them in ways that I think are necessary, potentially life-altering, and so very important.

 I hope that you make time for these processes – both the reflection and the planning – as the year winds down and the new one begins.
 Everyone does this on a different schedule or cycle.
 You might do it earlier than others or later; you might do it more expansively than others or more quickly.
 You might still be working on this in January or not even begin until January.
 It all counts.
 And it is all for you in terms of the value and potential in taking time to sit quietly and look back to what was and then look forward to what might be.

 Year After Year – They Slip by Quickly